JohnCru1976/CSS_Course/README.md

 # CSS_Course
-These files are the output from a CSS course
+These files are the result from a CSS course